 Hanger steak or skirt steak can be used in place of flank steak.

-Rest the flank steak for 5 to 10 minutes covered with foil after it's done cooking.
+Rest the steak for 10 minutes after it's done cooking.
 Slicing meat too soon releases the juices, making the meat less moist and tender.

 Certain cuts of meat, like flank steak, have tough muscle fibers.
-Slicing against these fibers, or "against the grain" helps break down the fibers and make the meat taste more tender.
+These natural muscle fibers that look like lines in the meat are called the "grain."
+Slicing against these fibers, or "against the grain," helps break down the fibers and makes the meat taste more tender and less chewy. n

 Using a meat thermometer, aim for a temperature of 130 to 135 degrees F for medium-rare steak.